-The VAT rate applicable depends upon the goods or services you supply, although certain goods or services are exempt from VAT and therefore may not count towards the VAT registration and when?
+The VAT rate applicable depends upon the goods or services you supply, although certain goods or services are exempt from VAT and therefore may not count towards the VAT registration thresholds.

 The standard rate in the UK is currently 20% and is applied to most taxable goods or services.
 A reduced rate (5%) or a rate of 0% can apply in specific cases.
-You may also be charged UK VAT on goods and services that are supplied periodic basis, usually each quarter.
-For to you, but if you are a UK VAT registered business you can generally recover these payments by paying (or reclaiming) the net amount via your next
+You may also be charged UK VAT on goods and services that are supplied to you, but if you are a UK VAT registered business you can generally recover these payments by paying (or reclaiming) the net amount via your next VAT return.

-VAT return.

-Who needs to pay VAT
+Who needs to pay VAT and when?